Kunlong1994/lab3/Lab-03.md

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

 **d.
-How would you get your analog data from the ADC to be byte-sized?**
+How would you get analog data from the Arduino analog pins to be byte-sized?
+How about analog data from the I2C devices?**

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**